 In the globalized times, amidst the rise of India and China, there lies a mounting international interest in the developing countries.
-Despite the anonymity of the achievements of the said nations amongst the western attire, there lays an emphasis on the mystical characteristics with respect to India.
+Despite the anonymity of the achievements of the said nations amongst the western attire, there lays emphasis on the mystical characteristics with respect to India.
 Countless tourists worldwide, attracted by its historical and spiritual narratives, pay it a visit.
-So what exactly is India?
+So what exactly is the mystery of India?

 India, just like any other nation is a geographical expression.
 However, surprisingly, it embraces and enjoys an extraordinary mixture of ethnic groups (more than 2000), a profusion of mutually incomprehensible languages (22 languages, 720 dialects and 1652 mother tongues), all important topography and climates (4 major seasons); the diversity of religions (all global religions) and cultural practices.
-It includes an extraordinaire economic development (historic and post-independence).
+It includes extraordinaire economic development (historic and post-independence).
 Although, anything we say about the country, the opposite also stands true.

 Yet, it is more than a sum of contradictions.
 It inspires and motivates.
 To the people unaware, one cannot comprehend and come to grips with the level of magnitude and bewildering contrasts this land presents.
 The nation, being the largest democracy in the world is also home to the oldest cast system.
 A land steeped in spirituality (also superstition) is one of the leading figures in the world of information technology.
 The country that gave Mahatma Gandhi, the international persona of non-violence, is periodically convulsed by bloodletting- paradoxically abound.

-It imbibes and embezzles the motto- “Satymev Jayate: Truth alone triumphs”, although whose truth’ remains unanswered, it remains a combustion of right and wrong.
+It imbibes and embezzles the motto- “Satymev Jayate: Truth alone triumphs”, although whose truth’ remains unanswered, it remains combustion of right and wrong.

 It has explored economic development from the ground, risen from the ashes and ventured on to become a booming service economy while abiding by the bigger picture.
-A country bound by mystery, it has sustained the ghost of corruption and red-tapism in the mix of bureaucratic hurdles, idealism and inefficiency.
-Yes, some vested interests have dampened its progress and growth, yet the extraordinary tale of triumphs are remarkably showcased in such a meagre amount of time.
+A country bound by mystery, it has sustained the ghost of corruption and red-tapism in the mix of bureaucratic hurdles, idealism, and inefficiency.
+Yes, some vested interests have dampened its progress and growth, yet the extraordinary tale of triumphs are remarkably showcased in such a meager amount of time.

 Rich in history and culture, it is said that ‘if world trade were conducted purely in terms of cultural products, then India would have had a thumping annual surplus’.